 To start planning your tailor-made holiday, call us on (646) 934-8870

-There are a total of nine rooms which are furnished with local antique furniture, traditional Zanzibari beds and persian rugs to create an Arabian night's feel.
+There are a total of nine rooms which are furnished with local antique furniture, traditional Zanzibari beds and Persian rugs to create an Arabian feel.
 There are two luxurious palace suites which have fantastic views over Stone Town as well as a honeymoon suite which comes complete with a rooftop bathroom which makes the most of the panoramic views.
 There is also a luxury spa onsite to allow guests the opportunity to further relax and enjoy their stay.

 When to go